DhruvDoshi/telegram-chatbot/README.md

 ---

-<p align="center"> 🤖 Few lines describing what your bot does.
+<p align="center"> 🤖 This is a telegram replying bot which will message <super>fuck you</super> when you go and type hey to it.
     <br>
 </p>